genome/bfx-workshop/lectures/week_23/SingleSampleQc/README.md

 For usage and install instructions, please see [MultiQC](https://github.com/MultiQC/MultiQC).

 Generate an HTML report for the workflow output and submit as homework.
+Based on the report, please answer the following questions:

+1. What percentage of reads were aligned?
+2. Roughly what insert size, in base pairs, has the greatest amount of coverage?
+3. Which category did the highest percentage of filtered bases fall in?